German transport firms turn offshore headache into profits

 BRANDE, Denmark/BREMERHAVEN, Germany Andreas Wellbrock is proud of his pontoon.

-The floating vessel transports gigantic tripods - reminiscent of rusty space rockets - through the harbour of Bremerhaven, a German port city located on the North Sea.
+The floating vessel transports gigantic tripods - reminiscent of rusty space rockets - through the harbor of Bremerhaven, a German port city located on the North Sea.

-"They're the biggest of their kind, so you need an elaborate mechanism to move them from A to B," says Wellbrock, who is in charge of wind energy logistics at firm BLG Logistics (BLHG.F), and has helped to devise a special carrier to take the load.
+"They're the biggest of their kind, so you need an elaborate mechanism to move them from A to B," says Wellbrock, who is in charge of wind energy logistics at firm BLG Logistics, and has helped to devise a special carrier to take the load.

 He is hoping that his vessel - the first of its kind worldwide - will bring in ever more business, as offshore wind farms provide an increasing share of Germany's power supply.